 COMMUNITY DAY SCHOOLS (EC §48660): The Santa Ana Unified School District operates two community day schools, one for 7th & 8th grades and one for 9-12 grades.
-Both Community Day Schools are called REACH Academy, and they are located at 1512 W. Santa Ana Blvd., (714) 796-9000.
+Both Community Day Schools are called REACH Academy, and they are located at 1325 4th Street.
 Expelled pupils are referred to this setting by the Support Services office and/or the School Attendance Review Board.
-The purpose of the program is to provide an education based on individualized learning plans.
+The program aims to provide an education based on individualized learning plans.